SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-webparts.md

 #### Set the UseCommunityScriptEditor mapping flag

 You need to tell the page transformation engine you've installed the community script editor and that you want to use it during transformation.
-When using the `ConvertTo-PnPClientSidePage` [PnP PowerShell](https://aka.ms/sppnp-powershell) cmdlet you can specify the `-UseCommunityScriptEditor` flag.
+When using the `ConvertTo-PnPPage` [PnP PowerShell](https://aka.ms/sppnp-powershell) cmdlet you can specify the `-UseCommunityScriptEditor` flag.
 When you're using .Net then you can set the flag as shown in below sample

 ```csharp
 PageTransformationInformation pti = new PageTransformationInformation(page)